 There is no guarantee that any investment strategy will achieve its objectives, generate profits or avoid losses.

-Enhanced Income is a fund of funds meaning it invests in underlying mutual funds and exchange-traded funds (“Underlying Funds”).
+CLS Enhanced Long/Short is a fund of funds meaning it invests in underlying mutual funds and exchange-traded funds (“Underlying Funds”).
 As a result, the Fund indirectly bears investment management fees of the underlying funds in addition to the fees and expenses of the Fund.
 In some instances it may be less expensive for an investor to invest in the underlying funds directly.
 There is also a risk that investment advisers of those underlying funds may make investment decisions that are detrimental to the performance of the Fund.
 Investments in underlying funds that own small- and mid-capitalization companies may be more vulnerable than larger, more established organizations.
 Investments in underlying funds that invest in foreign equity and debt securities could subject the Fund to greater risks including, currency fluctuation, economic conditions, and different governmental and accounting standards.
 The fund is also subject to covered call option risk.
 When the Fund sells covered call options, it receives cash but limits its opportunity to profit from an increase in the market value of the security beyond the exercise price (plus the premium received).
 In a rapidly rising market, the Fund could significantly underperform the market.
 The Fund may also engage in hedging activities by investing in inverse ETFs.
 These investments are significantly different from the investment activities commonly associated with conservative stock funds.
 Positions in inverse securities are speculative and can be more risky than “long” positions (purchases).
 You should be aware that any strategy that includes inverse securities could suffer significant losses.